 If there is an asterisk (

-*) in the Gpt column for your disk, than the GPT partition table is used, otherwise it is MBR.
+*) in the Gpt column for your disk, then the GPT partition table is used, otherwise, it is MBR.

 Display the list of volumes on the disk:

 Judging by the volume sizes, Windows is probably installed on the E: drive.
 Check it by running this command:

 As you can see, Windows, Program Files, Users, and other common Windows folders are on this drive.

 So, you have identified the type of partition layout on your hard disk and the drive letter of the partition where Windows is installed on.
 Depending on the partition table, go to the appropriate section of the article.

 Rebuild the Windows Bootloader on the MBR Disk